Have your questions answered here if you have a concern about delayed or damaged baggage, or an item you have lost on

 If your baggage is unable to be repaired, we will either provide you with a replacement bag of the same value (less depreciation) or process your claim according to the applicable liability limitations.
 Air New Zealand's liability for your baggage is limited and for certain articles quotes for repair may be required.
 Further information on our liability limitations are available on request from Air New Zealand's offices or here.

 Please note that Air New Zealand does not accept liability for any general wear and tear such as scratches, scuffs, nicks, or damage to delicate protruding or moving parts (handles and wheels), despite the care taken in handling.
-In addition, claims will not be accepted for damage or loss to items which Air New Zealand has specifically prohibited you from carrying in checked baggage.
+In addition, the conditions of carriage set out prohibited and unacceptable items for carriage in checked baggage.
 If you do not comply with the conditions of carriage you will be acting negligently, and Air New Zealand will not be liable for any loss or damage caused by such negligence.
 Fragile or delicate items are deemed unsuitable for carriage in checked baggage because they may not withstand normal baggage handling processes.
 Such items include glassware, china, electronics, laptops and cameras, etc. Other items which should be packed in your carry-on bag rather than checked baggage include precious or irreplaceable goods and those which you may require in the unlikely event your baggage is delayed or lost eg medication, keys, passport, money.
 In all situations, Air New Zealand will comply with its obligations under the Montreal Convention.

 I left an item onboard the aircraft.
 Who should I contact?

 If you have misplaced an item onboard one of our flights, please fill in the Aircraft Lost Property Form.
 If you have misplaced an item in one of our lounges, please contact our local Baggage Services Offices to report the details of your loss.
 Every effort will be made to locate this item by conducting a trace.
 If required, a letter can be provided to support a claim on your personal insurance policy.
 Found items are held for a period of one month.